z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_SP1_03_AnimatedSprite.md

 Sequential animation works well for sprites like the runner character where the frames follow on from each other in a loop, but many sprites don't work like that.
-It's common for a video character to be in one of many states, and to transition between those states based on external stimuli.
+It's common for a video game character to be in one of many states, and to transition between those states based on external stimuli.
 For example, a character might transition from left, to right, to climbing, to crouching, to dead, all on user key presses